ghalliday553/Arbitrary_Precision_Integer_Library/README.txt

 Arbitrary-Precision Integer Calculator
 --------------------------------------

+To demonstrate the use of the developed arbitrary-precision integer library, a reverse-polish calculator has been provided.

+Some library functions are not applicable to a calculator, and therefore have not been included within the calculator's list of supported operations.
+These commands includes:
+- Pre increment/decrement
+- getSize()
+- sign()
+- abs()
+- bin()
+- set()

+Validation of these commands can instead be accomplished through the /app/TestArithmetic.cpp file, which makes use of the Catch2 library.
+To compile the validation program, uncomment the appropriate lines within CMakeLists.txt.

+Note that the full test suite requires a substantial amount of time to complete.
+Therefore, it is recommended to test individual Catch2 test cases.

 USAGE:

 The calculator uses the reverse polish notation and accepts a string of arguments through the standard input consisting of both operators and operands, separated by spaces.
-Intermediate operation results will be used as an operand for the following operation, whereas the final operation result will be written to the standard output.
+Intermediate operation results will be used as an operand for the following operation, and the final operation result will be written to the standard output.

 An example is as follows: